okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-mfa-enroll-policy/main/index.md

 ### Recovery authenticators

-In the Identity Engine, the new MFA enrollment policy format with authenticators can be used to govern recovery authenticator enrollment for the password recovery flow.
+In Identity Engine, you can use the new MFA enrollment policy format with authenticators to govern recovery authenticator enrollment for the password recovery flow.
 The enrollment for recovery authenticators (Email, Phone, Okta Verify, and Security question) are governed by both the password policy and the enrollment policy.
 For example, if the Email authenticator is enabled and set to `Required` in the MFA enrollment policy, then email enrollment is required for recovery even if it isn't required in the password policy.
-Therefore, if you want to manage your recovery authenticators in the enrollment policy, your MFA enrollment policy needs to be configured with [authenticators](/docs/reference/api/policy/#policy-authenticator-object), and not [factors](/docs/reference/api/policy/#policy-factors-configuration-object).
+Therefore, if you want to manage your recovery authenticators in the enrollment policy, you need to configure your MFA enrollment policy with [authenticators](/docs/reference/api/policy/#policy-authenticator-object), and not [factors](/docs/reference/api/policy/#policy-factors-configuration-object).

 > **Note:** Password policy recovery authenticator settings supersedes the authenticator settings in an MFA enrollment policy.
 For example, if the Phone authenticator is `Optional` or `Disabled` for the MFA enrollment policy, but `Required` for the password policy, then phone enrollment is required for the password recovery flow.